 All of these three segments are interactive in nature and use a lot of video content and has been structured and visualized for teachers to connect better with the learning needs of the students.

 We do not work with Individual Schools as of now.
 We have partnered with the department of education of the state and work with them as partners in their teacher capacity building initiatives.
 Currently, we have teachers from close to 2000 schools on the Chalklit platform.
-Our platform is free and open for all except that the state-sponsored trainings are available only for teachers registered for those trainings.
-Other than Delhi, we have made a beginning by entering into a partnership with the state governments of both Haryana and Goa and some initial trainings have been conducted.
+Our platform is free and open for all except that the state-sponsored training is available only for teachers registered for those training.
+Other than Delhi, we have made a beginning by entering into a partnership with the state governments of both Haryana and Goa and some initial training has been conducted.

 The trainings are developed in partnership with the states.
-We work with experienced in-service teachers and use their inputs to ascertain the focus that our trainings and course material should have.
-They also help us with helping teachers undergo the training and clearing any doubts that the teachers raise while undergoing the trainings.
+We work with experienced in-service teachers and use their inputs to ascertain the focus that our training and course material should have.
+They also help us with helping teachers undergo the training and clearing any doubts that the teachers raise while undergoing the training.

 The founders of Million Sparks Foundation are both PhDs from IIT Delhi and have a close link to academia and several members of their family in the teaching fraternity.
 This exposure has led us on and we have understood the importance and impact that teaching has on education.
 Sensing a gap in the way teachers are being trained, and after several discussions with close to 100 teachers and principals, we decided to create an online platform for teachers to equip them better.
 This work was done in partnership with Central Square Foundation (CSF), a venture philanthropy fund.
 Together we shared a vision of building a bank of teacher resource material and the outcome is the Million Sparks Foundation.